Who’s who – Goju Ryu

 In the modern world we need students to be able to respond with far more nuanced, proportionate responses.

-However for the more experienced and responsible student his methods offer what could be analogised as a sharpening of tools for self defense at the more desperate and dangerous end of the spectrum.
+However for the more experienced and responsible student his methods offer us what could be analogised as a sharpening of tools for self defense at the more desperate and dangerous end of the spectrum.
+They add greater efficiency, simplicity & effectiveness to what we already use

 We also draw a large amount of knife awareness knowledge and practice from the bladed weapon principles and skills contained in his family martial art system.